daijro/Searchify/README.md

 ---

+### Whats new in v1.2.0:
+- Added open url button
+- Added copy button
+- Added a check for updates option
+- Updated ui

 ### Whats new in v1.1.3:
 - Fixed the "too many requests error" for google
 - Added bing and yahoo searching
 - Fixed errors in brainly parsing

+---

 ### What it does: